 Step 3: New Student Orientation

-It is strongly recommended that new students to City College participate in a New Student Orientation.
+All non-exempt new students to City College are required to participate in a New Student Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.